This post may contain affiliate links. Please read our disclosure policy.

 Make the dry mix ahead

 To get a head start on making Paleo pancakes, try mixing the dry ingredients ahead of time and storing the mixture until needed.
-Since almond flour has so much fat, it can go rancid much more quickly than an all purpose gf flour, so you should store the mix in the freezer or refrigerator.
+Since almond flour has so much fat, it can go rancid much more quickly than an all purpose gluten free flour blend.
+Just should store the mix in the freezer or refrigerator.
 Just allow it to come to room temperature before completing the recipe as cold almond flour forms clumps.

 Measure dry ingredients by weight